ShibaMiyuki07/TestTechnique-CureSureMedico/README.md

 The connection string is add to the appsettings in the launch/Website folder.

 ## New User
 I added a user creator executable in launch/InsertUser folder.
+It may need .net sdk to run.